-David B. Pittaway is one of the recently appointed directors that the Company selected to fill one of the vacancies in the class of directors whose term expires in 2004.
-The Company discloses in its 2003 preliminary proxy materials that Mr. Pittaway is a senior managing director of Castle Harlan, Inc. The Company does not disclose in its materials that--
+David B. Pittaway is the director that the Company appointed to fill the vacancy in the class of directors whose term expires in 2004, created by the expansion of the board.
+The Company discloses in its 2003 definitive proxy materials that Mr. Pittaway is a senior managing director of Castle Harlan, Inc. We think that you should be aware that--

-- o Castle Harlan was the investment firm that acquired Morton's Restaurant Group (see "The special committee" above); - o John Castle, a founder of Castle Harlan, had originally been on the special committee of the Morton's board formed to evaluate acquisition proposals; - o approximately three months after Mr. Castle resigned from the special committee--but not the board--Castle Harlan made its bid for Morton's Restaurant Group; - o Mr. Pittaway was a director of Morton's at the time; and - o Mr. Bernstein, as a member of Morton's senior management, participated in that buyout.
+- Castle Harlan was the investment firm that acquired Morton's Restaurant Group (see "The Special Committee" above); - Messrs.
+Bernstein, Pittaway and John Castle, chairman of Castle Harlan, comprised the executive committee of the board of directors of Morton's Restaurant Group; - Mr. Castle had originally been on the special committee of the Morton's board formed to evaluate acquisition proposals;

+- Approximately three months after Mr. Castle resigned from the special committee--but not the board--Castle Harlan made its bid for Morton's Restaurant Group; - o Mr. Pittaway was a director of Morton's at the time; - o Mr. Bernstein, as a member of Morton's senior management, participated in that buyout; and - o With the recent appointment of Mr. Pittaway, we now have two directors on the Company's board, Messrs.
+Pittaway and Bernstein, who were on the Morton's board at the same time that they were participating in the buyout of Morton's by Castle Harlan.